A novel that does not uncover a hitherto unknown segment of existence is immoral. Knowledge is the novel’s only morality.

 Meaning

-In the quote “A novel that does not uncover a hitherto unknown segment of existence is immoral.
-Knowledge is the novel’s only morality.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+“A novel that does not uncover a hitherto unknown segment of existence is immoral.
+Knowledge is the novel’s only morality.” presents a viewpoint centered on wisdom.
+It implies that wisdom grows through experience and encourages us to remember that mistakes teach valuable lessons.

 Theme